 If you are unfamiliar with the 4 Rs then they are:

 The 4Rs make for a simple yet effective way to help us consider the items that we buy, use and dispose of.
 When we choose to stop and think about each of the 4Rs it helps us to consider a number of important aspects related to our consumption.
 From what we buy, to how we can reduce, to what can be reused, and how we eventually get rid of it.

 If we are to make a difference to the environment then now is the time to identify the importance of the 4Rs.

 This is a prominent question that underpins the problems we are facing right now.
 Science tells us that we are prospectively heading towards a global sequence of events that will change the way in which we live.
 And impact many of the plant and animal species that we share the planet with.

 Many of the products we produce cause greenhouse gases, which contribute to global warming.
 The way in which we needlessly throw things away impacts the oceans and wildlife.
 A lack of action has led us to where we are today.

 Many are now starting to feel the resulting changes of a warming planet.
 From melting ice caps to more extreme weather.
-With this comes food shortages, water shortages and sea levels rising by several feet5.
+With this comes food shortages, water shortages, and sea levels rising by several feet.

 Towns and villages will become submerged and populations could be wiped out.
 It is a very real problem that we need to address now because time is running out.